alanldias/NewAPI/README.md

 On the middleware have a Logger.js file, will respond all requisition on console.log.

 the last important folder is routes\api, will have member.js file for all routes for this API(Create, Read, Update,Delete).
+THIS API DON'T HAVE PERSISTENT JOB.

 You can run as developer this API using the code: npm run dev